Organize fields into reusable, configurable forms that can be easily assigned to programs, rentals, and other workflows.

 Finally, they click Done to save their configuration and close the pop-up.

-The Diet notes question now shows the has condition indicator, and the Other diet restrictions question shows the is conditional indicator.
+The Diet notes field now shows the has condition indicator, and the Other diet restrictions field shows the is conditional indicator.

-To modify the relationship, click the kebab (three vertical dots) and choose Edit trigger (parent) question.
+To modify the relationship, click the kebab (three vertical dots) and choose Edit trigger question.

-Click + Add question if you want to display additional conditional questions when the response to Diet notes is Other diet restrictions.
+Click + Add question if you want to display additional conditional fields when the response to Diet notes is Other diet restrictions.

-Click + Add response if you want to show one or more conditional questions when the response to Diet notes is another value.
+Click + Add condition if you want to show one or more conditional fields when the response to Diet notes is another value.
 For example, if the guest response is No peanuts or tree nuts, you may wish to show a message (question input type = Message HTML) that advises your facilities are not nut-free.

-Here’s how the sample form will appear on the guest registration page, including the conditional questions.
-Since No peanuts or tree nuts and Other medically-severe restriction are both checked, both conditional questions appear.
+Here’s how the sample form will appear on the guest registration page, including the conditional fields.
+Since No peanuts or tree nuts and Other medically-severe restriction are both checked, both conditional fields appear.

 Field sets